pkncoder/DnDMonsterFightV3/README.md

 ### Naming / Decitions

 - [x] Better consistancy of naming conventions (ex. character / player)
+  - Player only
 - [x] Redo the switch statement area for commands to not make 1 million different variables and re-init them
-- [ ] Decide for the better on case sensitivity or no
+- [x] Decide for the better on case sensitivity or no
+  - Case sensitive for base / party names, the rest not
 - [x] Figure out what to do with name duplicates
    - When Re-writing GetPlayerCharacter.java don't allow any overlaps of names in any of the PartyColections
 - [x] Decide on how to select bases (party & name, or just name)